Racoten/reu-project/SQL Database Schema.md

     FOREIGN KEY(`RecommendationID`) REFERENCES `Recommendations`(`RecommendationID`)
 );

--- Add the attack type
 INSERT INTO `AttackTypes` (`AttackTypeName`) VALUES ('Email Security'),
 ('Browser Security');

--- Add the questions
 INSERT INTO `EmailQuestions` (`AttackTypeID`, `QuestionText`) VALUES (1, 'Are there any malicious links?'),
 (1, 'Is the sender address legitimate?'),